 In the Museum

-The museum displays include one built Minibrix building, in Arch Two.
+The museum displays includes two built Minibrix buildings and a range of packaging and instruction manuals, in Arch Two.

 - Excellent Minibrix site by Fred Smallbone and Malcolm Hanson (minibrix.com)